sinduap/etch-a-sketch/README.md

-# Rock Paper Scissor
+# Etch a Sketch

 ## About

-Rock Paper Scissor is console based game for The Odin Project Foundations Course Project [Etch a Sketch](https://www.theodinproject.com/lessons/foundations-etch-a-sketch).
+Etch a Sketch is The Odin Project Foundations Course Project [Etch a Sketch](https://www.theodinproject.com/lessons/foundations-etch-a-sketch).

 This project objective is to exercise JavaScript DOM Manipulation skill.